univention/univention-corporate-server/doc/changelog/index.rst

   :file:`migrate-fetchmail.py` script and :file:`fetchmail.py` hook (:uv:bug:`56308`).

-* The :file:`fetchmailrc.py` listener doesn't check that the user has a ``mailPrimaryAddress`` attribute when writing fetchmail configurations in the ``univentionFetchmailSingle`` and ``univentionFetchmailMulti`` attributes, raising exceptions in the log files.
+* The :file:`fetchmailrc.py` listener doesn't check that the user has a ``mailPrimaryAddress`` attribute when writing Fetchmail configurations in the ``univentionFetchmailSingle`` and ``univentionFetchmailMulti`` attributes, raising exceptions in the log files.
   This is now checked and logged accordingly (:uv:bug:`56482`).